e-ekeruo/Data-Science-Methodology-Labs/README.md

 # Data-Science-Methodology-Labs
-Includes entry from Skills Networks Lab on Coursera
+Includes entries from Skills Networks Labs on Coursera

-This lab invovled appplying the data science methodology to a database that listed various recpeies and their ingredients.
+This lab invovled appplying the data science methodology to a database that listed various recipies and their ingredients.